13 Popup Design Examples: Why They Work and How to Make Your Own

 You want to use a color that contrasts with the rest of your popup to specifically draw visitors' eyeballs right to the button that you want them to click.

-For example, look at how Aplos uses a contrasting yellow color that draws attention while still matching the rest of the site (you can see how it's the same yellow used in the sticky bar at the top):
+For example, Little Love Bug below uses a contrasting lilac color that draws attention while still matching the rest of the site.

 When you hear the word “popup”, the first thing that comes to mind is probably one of those modal popups that appear and take over your screen until you click a button.

 Don't be afraid to experiment with less intrusive popup types, though.
-For example, you can try notification bars or slide-ins.
-When designed well, they can still drive action without requiring a modal interaction.
+For example, you can try compact slide-ins.

 Microcopy is a small, unobtrusive piece of text near your CTA button that allays the fears some people might have of interacting with your popup.
 For example, if you have an email lead generation popup, a natural fear that most people will have is “I don't want to get spam emails”.